aasmith/naf/README.txt

 naf is not a framework.

+(It is also not a Rails app or a Sinatra app (unless you want it to respond to things that use HyperText Transfer Protocol).)

 == FEATURES/PROBLEMS:

 * A demo web application that does not use a single over-arching framework.